MaDHouSe79/mh-vehiclekeyitem/README.md

 # Install
 - 1: create a folder in resources names [mh] and put mh-vehiclekeyitem in it.
+- 2: add in your server.cfg below ensure [qb] add ensure [mh] below it.
 - Add the code to your scripts that needs keys,
 - restart the server